Businesses all over the world must move more quickly than ever before.

 But, if you’re starting an online business from scratch, you have a little more flexibility.

 Here’s a quick overview of how eCommerce businesses are often classified:

 - Drop Shipping: This model has a fairly low barrier to entry.
-You simply set up a storefront and partner with a vendor or supplier who fulfills all of your orders.
+You set up a storefront and partner with a business vendor or supplier who fulfills all of your orders.
 The supplier manages inventory, packs, and ships purchases directly to your customers.
 There’s no need to buy inventory upfront.